-TEAL educators discover the ways in which the Visual and Performing Arts Standards for California Public Schools and the California Common Core State Standards reinforce each other and can meet objectives in both areas, as well as other content areas.
+TEAL educators discover the ways in which the California Arts Standards for Public Schools, Prekindergarten Through Grade Twelve and the California Common Core State Standards reinforce each other and can meet objectives in both areas, as well as other content areas.
 Learn more

 TEAL is designed to provide pre-service educators with quality, no-cost online learning in arts integration.
 Practical, useful and usable material and resources are made available to those pre-service educators in the K-6 grades and their instructors.
 Learn more

 "Because works of art are almost always about 'something', they can be the glue that binds the curriculum together and helps kids synthesize all of their learning throughout the day."